 Seals resting on the sandy beach near Wells-next-the-Sea, Norfolk — a coastal highlight along the Norfolk Coast Path.

-Walking Holidays and Outdoor Adventures in Wells-next-the-Sea
+Walking Holidays & Outdoor Adventures in Wells-next-the-Sea

 Harbour Town with Salt Air and Sand Paths